lightningorb/orb/docs/source/cli.rst

 CLI changes
 ...........

-Deciding on how to group commands and sub-commands, and what should be an argument vs. an option etc. are hard design decisions, thus expect argument / option names, order etc. to change quite a lot until for as long as Orb remains in v0.x.x.
+Deciding on how to group commands and sub-commands, and what should be an argument vs. an option etc. are hard design decisions, thus expect argument / option names, order etc. to change quite a lot for as long as Orb remains in v0.x.x.

 Once Orb reaches v1, the API and CLI will become stable, and if there are breaking changes then Orb's major version will be incremented (to v2, v3 etc.).